KoykL/wordtool2/README.md

 # wordtool2
-A tool that can help you to recite new word.
+A tool that can help you to memorize new word.